ppremru/xyz-app/README_Build.md

 ## Conclusion

 Excellent, that's a key milestone.
-You've now confirmed the first step of your CI workflow is working via the local build.
+You've now confirmed the first step of your CI workflow via a local build.